grrrr/nsgt/readme.txt

 Todo:
 -----

-- Variable-Q
 - Quality measurement for coefficients of sliced transform
 - Unify nsgfwin sliced/non-sliced

---

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

-In the official distribution, the GNU General Public License is in the file gpl.txt

 --
 Original matlab code copyright follows: